missionpinball/mpf-docs/docs/gmc/installation.md

 ## Install the GMC Plugin

-### Simplest Installation: Godot Asset Library (Coming Soon!)
+### Simplest Installation: Godot Asset Library

 The Godot editor features a built-in library of plugins that you can download and install with a single click.
-Unfortunately this library is managed manually by volunteers, and updating plugins can take weeks.
-Because GMC is changing and improving rapidly every day, it is not yet available on the Godot Asset Library.

-Until then, you will need to manually place the GMC plugin into your project addons folder using the Standard or Expert Installation steps.
+In the Godot editor, select **AssetLib** from the top center selector.
+You may need to enable online access to the asset library when prompted.
+Search for "GMC" and click on the GMC asset to download and install.

 ### Standard Installation: Download & Copy